 My vet recommended pellets.
 His opinion was that non-professional caregivers couldn’t easily make up a good diet with every vitamin and mineral added.
 I could never persuade them to switch to pellets.
 They’re healthy.

 I buy Tidymix.
 It is costly but so obviously clean.
 Then I add chopped fruits and vegetables.
 I sprout legumes and seeds on a three-day rota and everyone gets a portion each day.
-You can also buy a selection of parrot foods from World Stores.
+You can buy Tidymix from Northern Parrots.

 Fruits and vegetables provide an extensive array of vitamins and minerals.
 Additionally, they are low in fats.
 Always wash all the produce you feed your bird thoroughly, and buy organic produce whenever possible.